Pacific sleeper shark

-The Pacific sleeper shark (Somniosus pacificus) is a very large shark of the family Somniosidae; the sleeper sharks.
-It is found in the Pacific Ocean as per its scientific and common names, once thought to be restricted to the Northern Hemisphere, but have subsequently been proven to be present in the Southern Hemisphere.
+The Pacific sleeper shark (Somniosus pacificus) is a shark of the family Somniosidae, the sleeper sharks.
+While primarily associated with temperate and subarctic waters of the Northern Pacific Ocean, it has been documented in the tropical Pacific and Antarctic Ocean as well.
+Reaching lengths of 4.65 m, it is one of the world's largest predatory sharks.
+It is highly adapted to the extreme temperature and pressures of the deep-sea, including specialized liver oils and high concentrations of urea and trimethylamine oxide for survival.
+The sleeper shark has a sluggish reputation, but is also a versatile hunter and scavenger that migrates vertically.
+Due to its slow growth and vulnerability to fishing bycatch, it is currently classified as Near Threatened by the International Union for Conservation of Nature (IUCN).

+Taxonomy and Evolution

+Pacific sleeper shark is one of the five species of the genus Somniosus, other species included the Greenland shark, southern, little, and the recently described Taiwan sleeper shark.
+Somniosus was part of family, Somniosidae, which was part of an order of sharks known as Squaliformes.
+Somniosus diverged from other somniosids and Oxynotidae, roughly 92.29 Ma.
+The oldest Somniosus species appeared in the latest Early Oligocene.

+Greenland shark and Pacific sleeper sharks likely split off from each other between 0.9 to 2.34 Ma, which may have been the result of the onset of the Pleistocene, which increased speciation of sleeper sharks in the Northern Hemisphere.

 Description

 The average mature size of this species is 3.65 m and 318–363 kg.
-The largest Pacific sleeper shark verified in size measured 4.4 m long and weighed 888 kg, although it could possibly reach 7 m or more; an enormous Pacific sleeper shark was attracted to a bait in deep water outside Tokyo Bay, Japan, and filmed in 1989.
+The heaviest Pacific sleeper shark measured 4.4 m long and weighed 888 kg.
+The longest known Pacific sleeper shark was caught 4.65 m, although it could possibly reach 7 m or more.
+An enormous Pacific sleeper shark was attracted to a bait in deep water outside Tokyo Bay, Japan, and filmed in 1989.
 The shark was estimated by Eugenie Clark to be about 7 m long.

 A single unconfirmed account exists of an enormous Pacific sleeper shark that potentially measured more than 9.2 m long.
-If true, this would make the species the largest extant macro-predatory shark, and the third largest shark overall after the whale shark and the basking shark.
+If true, this would make the species the longest extant macro-predatory shark, and the third largest shark overall after the whale shark and the basking shark.
 Similar to the Greenland shark, the parasitic copepod Ommatokoita elongata can often be observed consuming the shark's corneal tissue, which degrades their eyesight.